CluckeyMcCormick/fictional-guacamole/FicGuac/README.md

 ### Special Effects
 This is a directory of special effects, very much in the movie sense - these scenes and assets are intended purely to create visual effects.
 Most of our shaders reside here.

+### Status
+This directory is for resources, scenes, and scripts associated with object/motion AI status - health, being on fire, etc. It's something that doesn't quite belong to the Motion AI, nor do it belong to objects.
+It's really a category all it's own.

 ### Terrain
 Anything the characters will climb over, on, under, and through is considered terrain.
 At present I think this category may be overly broad.
 We may, over time, migrate assets out of this directory into their own directory.
 In a way, the *Buildings* directory is already an example of that.
 For now, it suits our purposes well enough.